II. July 18–August 4, 2023

 “I have gained invaluable skills in AI and Data Science.” – Rom F. | Glencoe, Illinois

 The exponential advance of data, cloud computing, and machine learning have transformed every industry from retail and banking to healthcare and education.
 This introductory-level course enables participants to navigate the new reality of the “data economy,” in which data is the “the new oil”—a ubiquitous and invaluable asset.
 Students will focus on the strategic use of data and innovative technologies to derive actionable business insights.
 Participants develop a strong foundation in data-driven thinking for solving real-world problems.
-They are introduced to a variety of popular technologies for data analytics and gain a familiarity with programming in R, a software environment for statistical computing and graphics.
-Much of the in-class work involves working with R. Students learn how to import, export, manipulate, transform, and visualize data; use statistical summaries; and run and evaluate machine learning models.
+They are introduced to a variety of popular technologies for data analytics and gain a familiarity with programming technology.
+Students will learn how to import, export, manipulate, transform, and visualize data; use statistical summaries; and run and evaluate machine learning models.
 Participants will learn and implement common machine-learning techniques and develop and evaluate analytical solutions.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.